challfry/TheKraken/Docs/Feature plans.md

 One notification max per day, don't send notifications between 10:00 PM and 8:00 AM local time, have an option in Settings to turn it off.
 This also means that at most one post per day gets reposted per user.

+## Dark Mode, Dynamic Type

+Bread and butter features.
+But, I want to implement them with traversing view stylers.